superpensando/ufe-arcade-game/README.md

 ## Instructions

-This project is a classic Arcade Game Project Version, the purpose of it is to test and entertain concentration, motor skill and enjoy!
+This project is a classic Arcade Game Project Version, the purpose of it is to test concentration, motor skill, entertain and enjoy!

 How to play?